thirstythurston/thurstonherricks/content/projects/nanoparticles/index.md

 ---
-title: Nanoparticle Sythesis
+title: Nanoparticle Synthesis
 tags: ["electron microscopy", "magnetism", "nanoparticle synthesis"]
 weight: 1
 ---

-At the University of Washington I synthesized different types of nanomaterials and characterized them using electron microscopy and various other techniques.
-Below are a selection of the images that either are interesting to look at or contributed to publications.
+At the University of Washington, I synthesized various types of nanomaterials and characterized them using electron microscopy and other techniques.
+Below is a selection of images that are either visually interesting or contributed to publications.

 ---
 ## General Nanoparticle Synthesis